 Newer is always better!
 Why not update your browser to experience the web how it is meant to be?
 Update my browser now

-Its use is becoming increasingly widespread, but what does the term “Digital Construction” actually mean?
-In this 3 minute video we explore the background and context, explain some of the many forms digital construction can take and attempt a definition.
+ITS USE is becoming increasingly widespread, but what does the term “Digital Construction” actually mean?
+In this three minute video we explore the background and context, explain some of the many forms digital construction can take and attempt a definition.

 RELATED: WHY DO IT IN CONSTRUCTION?

 We feel it is important to start with a definition.
 Digital construction is a fast moving area and clear definitions are often subject to conjecture (see our comments below).
-However, to nail our colours to the virtual mast, The B1M believe that Digital Construction is:
+However, to nail our colours to the virtual mast, The B1M believe that:

 In general terms that will translate into making the delivery, operation and renewal of our built environment safer, more efficient and more collaborative.
 It will ensure that we get a better outcome at every stage of an assets lifecycle.